Writing an optimal IT executive cover letter can be done with a bit of initial forethought.

 City, State Zip

-For example, I worked my way through several IT positions before transitioning into an SVP position with CDW and progressing onto other well-known tech companies.
+For example, I worked my way through several IT jobs before transitioning into an SVP job with CDW and progressing onto other well-known tech companies.
 I think starting at the lower level of the company has been a vital component to instigating the multitude of successes I’ve generated since moving into the many Senior VP roles starting in 1999.

 For example, here is just a quick snapshot of a few select achievements: